- Date: Sunday, 26 Sep 2021

 Many of us have done years of healing work: therapy, meditation, etc. Yet all we have to show for it is symptom management (incremental change).

 In this workshop, we will identify our deeply held negative felt-sense beliefs and the behaviors (symptoms) that they drive.
 Then we'll repattern them in a series of guided meditations to bring about memory reconsolidation (transformational change).
+We will also be doing chair-work on the modes.

 - Half-day Online Meditation Workshop: 5 sessions of 50 minutes each.